laboon/ebook/text/98_glossary_of_terms.md

 __nines__: See __n nines__.

 __n nines__: A way of showing what percentage of the time the system is available, based on the number of nines in that number, and assuming nines are the only significant digit.
-For example, a system that is available 99.9% of the time has "3 nines" availability, while a system that is available 99.999% of the time has "5 nines" availability.
+For example, a system that is available 99.9% of the time has 3 nines' availability, while a system that is available 99.999% of the time has 5 nines' availability.

-__bathtub curve__: A generalized function of failure rates, which start out high (as poor components fail soon after being implemented), stay low throughout much of the life of the system, then start increasing as the system nears it end of life.
+__Bathtub curve__: A generalized function of failure rates, which start out high (as poor components fail soon after being implemented), stay low throughout much of the life of the system, then start increasing as the system nears it end of life.
 So named because it looks like the outline of a bathtub as viewed from the side.

 __MTBF__: An acronym  for __mean time between failures__